Data Import and Configuration

-rakaia supports a variety of data imports, which includes channel images, segmentation masks, configuration files, quantification results, etc. Below is a brief list of supported file formats for the different import categories, as well as the input options for dataset import.
+rakaia supports a variety of data imports, which includes channel images, segmentation masks, spatial transcriptomic expression profiles, configuration files, quantification results, etc. Below is a brief list of supported file formats for the different import categories, as well as the input options for dataset import.

 Data formats